Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-A notable instance of using hierarchical temporal processing for anomaly detection is the Hierarchical Temporal Memory (HTM) system that attempts to mimic the hierarchy of neuron cells, regions, and levels in the neocortex \citep{george2008brain}.
-As Fig. \ref{fig:htmpipeline} illustrates typical HTM algorithm components.
-The input, $x_t$, is fed to an encoder and then a sparse spatial pooling process \citep{cui2017htm}.
-As a result, $a(x_t)$ represents the current input as a sparse binary vector.
-Sequence memory forms the core of the system that models temporal patterns in $a(x_t)$ and returns a prediction in the form of sparse vector $\pi(x_t)$.
-Thus, prediction error can be defined as follows:
+Hierarchical Temporal Memory (HTM) mimics the hierarchical processing of the neocortex for anomaly detection \citep{george2008brain}.
+Fig. \ref{fig:htmpipeline} shows the typical components of the HTM.
+The input $x_t$ is encoded and then processed through sparse spatial pooling \citep{cui2017htm}, resulting in $a(x_t)$, a sparse binary vector.
+Sequence memory models temporal patterns in $a(x_t)$ and returns a sparse vector prediction $\pi(x_t)$.
+The prediction error is defined as: